 One possible objection to continuous redactions rests on the compass of the present text.
 It would seem reasonable to expect that a work which emanated from a redaction would, as a literary unit, have comprised a single scroll.
 The extent of today's text of the Enneateuch, or even of only the Tetrateuch and the Deuteronomistic History, exceeds by far the compass of any scrolls known to us.
-The Isaiah scroll from Oumran is the longest ancient biblical manuscript extant, and it could accommodate not more than a quarter of today's Torah.
-The finished Enneateuch is more than six times longer than the longest book in the Bible, the Psalms.11 It may well be that "judging from the ancient production techniques, a scroll encompassing the entirety of the text of Genesis-2 Kings would not be impossible."12 But the fact that the sequence of historical events was distributed over nine books shows that any such major scroll was unknown to the Second Temple scribes.
-"In the circumstances of the period in which these works first appeared ... there was no possibility whatsoever of containing them on only one scroll."13 "The fact that the biblical books, and even the smallest of them, were kept from the outset on separate scrolls is also a conclusive proof of the basic rule, that each complete work was to be written on its own scroll."14 Taking these two preconditions together, we must conclude that the first redactional form of the historical works - which form the basis of the Enneateuch - must have been considerably shorter than the present text in its full extent.
+The Isaiah scroll from Qumran is the longest ancient biblical manuscript extant, and it could accommodate not more than a quarter of today's Torah.
+The finished Enneateuch is more than six times longer than the longest book in the Bible, the Psalms.
+11 It may well be that "judging by the manufacture of the ancient scrolls ... a scroll that would accommodate a whole text of the size of Genesis to 2 Kings was not an impossibility."
+But the fact that the sequence of historical events was distributed over nine books shows that any such major scroll was unknown to the Second Temple scribes.
+"In the circumstances of the period in which these works first appeared ... there was no possibility whatsoever of containing them on only one scroll."13 "The fact that the biblical books, and even the smallest of them, were kept from the outset on separate scrolls is also a conclusive proof of the basic rule,